-2. Obtain from management a list of the immediate family members of each board member and management as defined by LSA-RS 42:1101-1124 (the code of ethics).
+2. Obtain from management a list of the immediate family members of each board member and management as defined by LSA-RS 42:1101-1124 (the ethics law).

 Management provided us with the required list including the noted information.

 3. Obtain from management a listing of all employees paid during the fiscal year.